 Housing Accelerator Fund (HAF)

-The Canada Mortgage and Housing Corporation (CMHC) administers the HAF which provides incentive funding for local governments aimed at increasing the supply of housing.
+The Canada Mortgage and Housing Corporation (CMHC) administers the Housing Accelerator Fund (HAF), which provides incentive funding for local governments aimed at increasing the supply of housing.
 It supports the development of complete, low-carbon and climate-resilient communities that are affordable, inclusive, equitable and diverse.

 The Housing Accelerator Fund will allow The City to: